 In that oral iron is unlikely to be of benefit, even at reduced doses in this population, we have a lower threshold for switching to IV iron if oral iron is poorly tolerated.
 (See 'Uses for IV iron' below.)

-Thus, we prefer IV iron for treatment of iron deficiency in this population .
-IV iron is better able than oral iron to partially overcome the iron-restricted erythropoiesis associated with inflammation.
-Numerous studies in the United States and other countries have demonstrated the safety and efficacy of various IV iron preparations in these patients [19,20].
-This practice is consistent with recommendations from several expert panels [21-24].
+●Numerous studies in the United States and other countries have demonstrated the safety and efficacy of various IV iron preparations in these patients [21,22].
+This practice is consistent with recommendations from several expert panels [23-26].
 In Europe, IV iron is standard frontline therapy for IBD-associated iron deficiency.

-Gastric surgery — Gastric bypass and other gastric surgeries such as partial resection increases the risk of iron deficiency, as well as numerous other vitamin and mineral deficiencies.
+Gastric surgery — Gastric bypass and other gastric surgeries, such as partial resection, increase the risk of iron deficiency, as well as numerous other vitamin and mineral deficiencies.
 (See "Nutrient deficiencies in inflammatory bowel disease", section on 'Iron'.)